great-expectations/great_expectations/docs/terms/expectation.md

 ### Expectation Concepts: Domain and Success Keys

 A **domain** makes it possible to address a specific set of data, such as a *table*, *query result*, *column* in a table or dataframe, or even a Metric computed on a previous Batch of data.
+It does this by describing the locale of data to which a Metric or Expectation applies.

 A domain is defined by a set of key-value pairs.
 The **domain keys** are the keys that uniquely define the domain for an Expectation.
-They vary depending on the Expectatation; for example, many Expectations apply to data in a single `column`, but others apply to data from multiple columns or to properties that do not apply to a column at all.
+They vary depending on the Expectation; for example, many Expectations apply to data in a single `column`, but others apply to data from multiple columns or to properties that do not apply to a column at all.

 An Expectation also defines **success keys** that determine the values of its metrics and when the Expectation will succeed.